hqiu17/NestedIn/README.md

 ```
 java -jar ~/Desktop/NestedIn.jar -dir ~/Desktop/mybush -don Bacteria -cut 85 -asn 1
 ```
-This command line scans for trees with one or more interior nodes supporting query-donor monophyly (turing off nested position requirement).
+This command scans for trees with one or more interior nodes supporting query-donor monophyly (turing off nested position requirement).
 ```
 java -jar ~/Desktop/NestedIn.jar -dir ~/Desktop/mybush -don Bacteria -cut 85 -asn 3
 ```
-This command line scans for trees with three or more interior nodes supporting query-donor monophyly (enforced nested position requirement).
+This command scans for trees with three or more interior nodes supporting query-donor monophyly (enforced nested position requirement).

 #### 4.3.7 -ssn
 To specify minimal number of **s**trongly **s**upported **n**odes (supporting value > cutoff) that supports query-donor monophyly.
 The default value for this parameter is 1.
 ```
 java -jar ~/Desktop/NestedIn.jar -dir ~/Desktop/mybush -don Bacteria -cut 85 -ssn 2
 ```
-This command line scans for trees with two or more nodes (with supporing values > cutoff) supporting query-donor monophyly (enforced nested position requirement).
+This command scans for trees with two or more nodes (with supporing values ≥ 85) supporting query-donor monophyly (enforced nested position requirement).